-Your older child used to be your only child””and now he’s one of two (or more if it was multiples!).
+Your older child used to be your only child–and now he’s one of two (or more if it was multiples!).
 Make him feel special with a “big sibling gift” that’s from the new arrival.
 You can make this gift a favorite toy he’s been longing for, or a small token.
-Bonus points if your gift will occupy him during nursing sessions and diaper changes.
-The Preschool Skills book will keep a toddler or preschooler busy for hours thanks to matching games, stickers and other games.
+Bonus points if your gift will occupy him during nursing sessions and diaper changes, like a sticker book or a tablet device loaded with kid-friendly apps!

 Stick to the old house rules

 Before he became a big brother, Jacob rarely had tantrums, took three-hour afternoon naps and listened to what we told him to do with almost no resistance.
 But our “model child” quickly turned into a problem child when Rebecca was born.
 He began having loud, teary meltdowns over pretty much nothing, completely stopped napping and even woke up in the middle of the night multiple times and openly defied almost anything we asked him to do.

 For a little while, neither of us had energy to deal with his shenanigans.
 You want another cookie?
 FINE.
 Have one.
 You want Daddy to sleep in your bed?
 FINE.